Redresses of Jaheel's Ship

 VOY: Homestead

-In this episode we can see the bridge of the vessel too.
+In this episode we are shown the bridge of the vessel too.
 It becomes clear that the set is nearly the same as in "The Chute".

 The recycling: Firefly